Configuring Palo Alto Administrator Authentication with Cisco ISE (Radius)

 PEAP-MSCHAPv2

-PAP is considered as the least secured option for Radius.
+PAP is considered the least secure option for Radius.
 In this example, I will show you how to configure PEAP-MSCHAPv2 for Radius.

 EAP-PEAP creates encrypted tunnels between the firewall and the Radius server (ISE) to securely transmit the credentials.
 EAP creates an inner tunnel and an outer tunnel.
 After the Radius server’s certificate is validated, the firewall creates the outer tunnel using SSL.
 After the encrypted TLS outer tunnel has been established, the firewall creates the inner tunnel to transmit the user’s credentials to the server.